Flying Ants are Called Alates

 The majority of ants are wingless.
-However, at certain times of the year, swarms of winged ants become a common sight.
+However, at certain times of the year, swarms of flying ants become a common sight.
 These winged ants often are called alates, swarmers or reproductives.
 Winged ants have elbowed antennae, thin waists constricted at the thorax and hind wings smaller than their front wings.
 This helps distinguish them from another insect that produces winged individuals, termites.
 Winged termites have straight antennae, broad waists and wings that are equal in length.

 All ant species include three castes — queens, males and workers.
 Female winged ants are larger than male winged ants.
 Worker ants, or infertile female ants, are commonly seen crawling and foraging for food.
 Some species of ants have winged worker ants, while other species do not.
 There can be thousands of winged ants in one established colony.